mhausenblas/eksphemeral/docs/docs/cli.md

 kubectl get nodes
 ```

-Note that if no cluster spec is provided, a default cluster spec will be
+!!! note
-used along with the first security group of the default VPC.
+    If no cluster spec is provided, a default cluster spec will be used along with the first security group of the default VPC.

 Once the cluster is ready and you've verified your email addresses you should
 get a notification that looks something like the following: